Connect with others who understand.

 Lupus and Health Disparities

-The risk of receiving an SLE diagnosis increases during the childbearing years, according to the Centers for Disease Control and Prevention (CDC).
-However, people of color are disproportionately affected: Lupus is two to three times more prevalent among African American, Hispanic/Latina, Asian American, Native American, Alaska Native, Native Hawaiian, and other Pacific Islander women compared with white women, according to the Lupus Foundation of America.
+Women and people of color are disproportionately affected by lupus.
+The condition is two to three times more prevalent among African American, Hispanic/Latina, Asian American, Native American, Alaska Native, Native Hawaiian, and other Pacific Islander women than white women, per the Lupus Foundation of America.

 SLE affects 1 in 537 Black females, according to a study published in Arthritis & Rheumatology.
 The researchers also determined that:

-• Black people are more likely to develop SLE at a young age.
+• Black people are more likely to develop SLE at a younger age.

 • Black people are more likely to experience severe SLE complications.